-- A.10.1 The Client Device and the Server Device shall each consider the interconnected device authenticated, where: - a.
-An operator has pre-entered the identifier of the interconnected device in accordance with A.10.5 and A.10.6; and - b.
-The most recent and prior message received from the interconnected device in the previous two (2) minutes has a Message Sender field value that exactly matches that pre-entered identifier. - A.10.2 Each Client Device Message shall have the Status Flags field set in accordance with A.7.6 to indicate if the Server Device is currently considered authenticated to the Client Device in accordance with A.10.1. - A.10.3 Each Server Device Message shall have the Status Flags field set in accordance with A.7.7 to indicate if the Client Device is currently considered authenticated to the Server Device in accordance with A.10.1. - A.10.4 The Client Device and the Server Device shall continue to exchange messages irrespective of their respective authentication status, but noting the following exclusions of functionality where either device is not considered authenticated in accordance with A.10.1: - a.
-Data Record Transfer (refer to A.13); - b.
-Data Record Generation (refer to A.14); and - c.
-Service Provider Function (refer to A.15). - A.10.5 The Client Device and Server Device shall each restrict the pre-entry of the interconnected device identifier in accordance with A.10.1 a. to authorised operators.

-A.10.6 The Client Device and Server Device shall each store a record of the pre-entry of the interconnected device identifier in accordance with A.10.1 a., including the identity of the authenticated and authorised operator, and the date and time of the event.
+- A.10.1 The client device and the server device shall each consider the interconnected device authenticated, where: - a. an operator has pre-entered the identifier of the interconnected device in accordance with A.10.5 and A.10.6; and - b. the most recent and prior message received from the interconnected device in the previous 2 minutes has a Message Sender field value that exactly matches that preentered identifier. - A.10.2 Each client device message shall have the Status Flags field set in accordance with A.7.6 to indicate if the server device is currently considered authenticated to the client device. - A.10.3 Each server device message shall have the Status Flags field set in accordance with A.7.7 to indicate if the client device is currently considered authenticated to the server device. - A.10.4 The client device and the server device shall continue to exchange messages irrespective of their respective authentication status, but noting the following exclusions of functionality where either device is not considered authenticated: - a.
+Data Record Transfer (see A.13); - b.
+Data Record Generation (see A.14); and - c.
+Service Provider Function (see A.15). - A.10.5 The client device and server device shall each restrict the pre-entry of the interconnected device identifier in accordance with A.10.1a to authorised operators. - A.10.6 The client device and server device shall each store a record of the pre-entry of the interconnected device identifier in accordance with A.10.1a, including the identity of the authenticated and authorised operator, and the date and time of the event.